-HPC Services for Excel, included in some versions of HPC Pack, support a number of models for offloading Excel calculations to a HPC Pack cluster.
+HPC Services for Excel, included in the Enterprise Edition of HPC Pack, support a number of models for offloading Excel calculations to a HPC Pack cluster.
 Workbooks that are suitable for cluster acceleration include independent calculations that can run in parallel.
 Many complex and long-running workbooks run iteratively—that is, they perform a single calculation many times over different sets of input data.
 These workbooks might contain complex Microsoft Visual Basic for Applications (VBA) functions or calculation intensive XLL add-ins.
 HPC Services for Excel support offloading workbooks to the cluster, or offloading UDFs to the cluster.

 Microsoft Excel 2010 extends the UDF model to the cluster by enabling Excel 2010 UDFs to run in a Windows HPC cluster.
 When a supported cluster is available, users can instruct Excel 2010 to use that cluster by selecting a cluster connector and specifying the cluster name in the Advanced options of the Excel Options dialog box.
 In the cluster, UDFs work much like traditional UDFs, except that the calculation is performed by one or more servers.
 The key benefit is parallelization.
 If a workbook contains calls to long-running UDFs, multiple servers can be used to evaluate functions simultaneously.
 In order to run on the cluster, the UDFs must be contained in a cluster-safe XLL file.

 For more information, see HPC Services for Excel.